coderefinery/git-intro/_episodes/02-basics.md

 [this thread](http://lists.software-carpentry.org/pipermail/discuss/2016-May/004529.html).

 Let us start!
-One of the basic principles of Git is that it is easy to create repositories.
+One of the basic principles of Git is that it is easy to create repositories:

 ```shell
 $ mkdir recipe